mParticle/docs/src/pages/guides/idsync/aliasing/index.md

 ### Transitioning from anonymous to known

 As a user begins to engage with your website or app, their initial activity is stored against an anonymous profile.
-If your organization uses [profile link](/guides/idsync/profile-link-strategy/) or [profile conversion](/guides/idsync/profile-conversion-strategy/) strategies, the first appearance of a new login ID will always cause a new known user profile to be created.
+If your organization uses [profile link](/guides/idsync/profile-link-strategy/) strategies, the first appearance of a new login ID will always cause a new known user profile to be created.

 Aliasing gives you control over the transition from an anonymous user profile to a known user profile.
 You can choose to create a new known user profile that does not include any historical data from the original anonymous user profile.
 This may be necessary to comply with local privacy legislation.